tobega/tailspin-v0/TailspinReference.md

 ### Dereference
 An identifier can be defined to represent a value, e.g. `def myValue: _value chain_;` where \_value chain\_ should be a _value chain_
-that produces the desired value.
+that produces the single desired value.
 Then the value can be retrieved as a source itself by a dereference which is done by simply writing the identifier prefixed by a dollar sign, e.g. `$myValue`